 - you might act on the thought

-In this very brief explanation you can see that seeking reassurance does not make the thought go away, and in time, you might change your behaviours which unfortunately also keeps the cycle going and denies you of things or people that you may have previously enjoyed.
+In this very brief explanation, you can see that seeking reassurance does not make the thought go away.
+You might change your behaviours in time, which unfortunately also keeps the cycle going and denies you of things or people you may have previously enjoyed.

 What you can do instead.

-There are different things that can help with intrusive thoughts and if you are interested, you can read more below.
+Different things can help with intrusive thoughts, and if you are interested, you can read more below.

 - Exposure Response Prevention for Intrusive Thoughts